-What is Domina about?
+What Domina is about...

-The drama covers the same time period as the classic 1976 series I, Claudius, (opens in new tab) which starred Derek Jacobi in the title role of the Roman emperor Claudius, alongside John Hurt (Caligula) and Patrick Stewart (Sejanus).
+Domina covers the same time period as the classic 1976 series I, Claudius, (opens in new tab) which starred Derek Jacobi in the title role of the Roman emperor Claudius, alongside John Hurt (Caligula) and Patrick Stewart (Sejanus).
 It began with Augustus (Brian Blessed) contemplating his heir and successor, with Livia (Sian Phillips) assassinating all rivals to elevate her own son Tiberius to the position.

-Kasia takes the lead in Domina as Livia Drusilla (see main picture).
+Kasia Smutniak takes the lead in Domina as Livia Drusilla (see main picture).
 She found fame in the film From Paris With Love opposite John Travolta and Jonathan Rhys Meyers and recently starred as Lily Dolittle in the 2020 film Dolittle.

 Misfits and The Mill star Matthew McNulty stars as Livia's second husband Gaius, who eventually becomes the future emperor Caesar Augustus...